pixee/docs/docs/code-scanning-tools/overview.md

 # Code Scanning Tool Fixes

-Pixeebot automatically triages and fixes issues detected by code scanning tools when synced with the results of those scans.
-This page explains how to integrate code scanning tools with Pixeebot, so that Pixeebot may triage and fix the issues those tools find.
+Pixee automatically triages and fixes issues detected by code scanning tools when synced with the results of those scans.
+This page explains how to integrate code scanning tools with Pixee, so that Pixee may triage and fix the issues those tools find.

 # Supported Languages

-Pixeebot can fix issues in Java and Python repositories "out of the box" without a code scanner integration.
-But, you'll get the most value out of Pixeebot by connecting it to your existing code scanning tools and services.
-This will allow Pixeebot to provide more accurate and relevant fixes for your codebase and to triage findings from those tools.
+Pixee can fix issues in Java and Python repositories "out of the box" without a code scanner integration.
+But, you'll get the most value out of Pixee by connecting it to your existing code scanning tools and services.
+This will allow Pixee to provide more accurate and relevant fixes for your codebase and to triage findings from those tools.

-When triaging and fixing issues detected by code scanning tools, Pixeebot supports the following languages:
+When triaging and fixing issues detected by code scanning tools, Pixee supports the following languages:

 - Java
 - Python